-For brevity, in the following we focus on the SF dataset (since it is larger).
+For brevity, in the following we focus on the larger SF dataset.
 The results on CA are qualitatively similar.

 Effect of α .
-Figure 14 shows the effect of α on the performance of our solutions, varying α from 2 to $+\infty$.
-Evidently, the memory consumptions and running time of our solutions are insensitive to the clients' weight distributions.
+Figure 17 shows the effect of α on the performance of our solutions, varying α from 2 to $+\infty$.
+Evidently, the memory consumption and running time of our solutions are insensitive to the clients' weight distributions.
+The reason is that, for Basic approach, the change of α does not change the complexity of our solution.
+And for FGP approach proach, the distribution of weights is independent with the clients' locations, so the distribution of benefit upper bounds of subgraphs will not be affected by α , which indicates that the performance of FGP approach is also insensitive to the weight distribution.